Valley658/jakkHackToolKit/README.md

 - Ensure you have the necessary permissions before using this toolkit on any system.
 - Always stay updated with the latest cybersecurity practices and guidelines.
 - Use this toolkit responsibly and ethically to contribute positively to the cybersecurity community.
+- Be aware of the legal implications and risks associated with cybersecurity activities.
+- Regularly review and understand the laws and regulations in your jurisdiction regarding cybersecurity and ethical hacking.